This Is What Whales Are Betting On Caterpillar - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Caterpillar CAT.
+Someone with a lot of money to spend has taken a bullish stance on Caterpillar CAT.

 And retail traders should know.